Sell Your Refrigerant and Get Paid in 30 Days or Less

 Frequently Asked Questions About Refrigerant Buyback

 We get these questions daily from HVAC contractors, facility managers, and distributors.
-If your question isn’t answered here, call us at (941) 371-0300 or fill out the form below — we respond within one business day.
+If your question isn’t answered here, call us at (941) 371-0300 or fill out the form below, we respond within one business day.

 How do I sell my recovered refrigerant?

 Start by filling out our online quote form or calling us at (941) 371-0300.
-Provide the refrigerant type (or your best estimate), the approximate quantity in pounds, and the condition — virgin, recovered, or potentially contaminated.
+Provide the refrigerant type (or your best estimate), the approximate quantity in pounds, and the condition: virgin, recovered, or potentially contaminated.
 We’ll review the details and send you a personalized buyback quote within one business day.
-If you accept, we handle the logistics from there — shipping cylinders, pre-paid labels, lab testing, and fast payment.
+If you accept, we handle the logistics from there: shipping cylinders, pre-paid labels, lab testing, and fast payment.

 What types of refrigerant do you buy?

 Our top priority is R-22, which we accept at purity levels as low as 70%.
 We also actively purchase R-123, R-11, R-134a, R-410A, R-404A, and R-12 in volume.
 Beyond those, we evaluate buyback opportunities for most other common refrigerants on a case-by-case basis.
-We also buy mixed and cross-contaminated gases — our proprietary separation technology can recover usable refrigerant from contaminated cylinders that other reclaimers reject.
+We also buy mixed and cross-contaminated gases because our proprietary separation technology can recover usable refrigerant from contaminated cylinders that other reclaimers reject.

 What are the minimum quantities for buyback?

 Minimum quantities vary by refrigerant type.
 For R-11 and R-123, the minimum is 100 pounds.
 For R-12, the minimum is 50 pounds.
-For R-22, R-134a, R-410A, and R-404A, minimums depend on the specific details of your transaction — contact us to discuss your situation.
-For mixed or contaminated gas, there is no strict minimum.
-We evaluate every inquiry individually because we know that one-size-fits-all policies don’t serve working contractors well.
+For R-22, R-134a, R-410A, and R-404A, minimums depend on the specific details of your transaction: contact us to discuss your situation.
+For mixed or contaminated gas, there is no strict minimum, we evaluate every inquiry individually because we know that one-size-fits-all policies don’t serve working contractors well.

 How fast will I get paid for my refrigerant?

-Do you accept contaminated or mixed refrigerant?
+Do you accept mixed refrigerant?

-Yes.
-This is one of our biggest differentiators.
+Yes, this is one of our biggest differentiators.
 While most buyback programs and reclaimers reject cross-contaminated or mixed-gas cylinders, we operate proprietary separation technology that recovers usable refrigerant from contaminated containers.
 R-22 mixed with other gases is the most common scenario, and it’s one we handle routinely.
 We pay you for the recoverable portion based on our lab analysis.

 Who pays for shipping when selling refrigerant?